-11 of the 48 are members of The Cardinal Nation top 40 for 2015 – four pitchers and seven position players.
-Another 11 minor leaguers in total are in Major League camp, either as members of the 40-man or as non-roster invitees, but did not place among our top 40.
+15 of the 49 are members of The Cardinal Nation top 40 for 2014 – eight pitchers and seven position players.
+Another seven prospects in total are in camp, either as members of the 40-man or as NRIs, but did not place among our top 40.

-This group of 22 is those about whom I will be reporting below.
-Of course, the list of 22 we are now tracking here – nine pitchers and 13 position players - will further decline in count each week as camp continues and cuts are made.
+This group of is those about whom I will be reporting.
+Of course, the list of 22 will decline each week as camp continues and cuts are made.

 |Majors camp||40||Last wk||This wk|